tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

-* Find all the dates in the last 30 days when all BG readings were lower than 50 for more than 30 minutes.
+ * Find all the readings in the last 30 days for periods when all BG readings were lower than 50 for more than 30 minutes.

 ~~~
     LET q1 = QUERY
         // this query finds the transitions
         TYPE IS cbg
+        COLUMNS time, bg, Previous(bg) AS lastbg
         SORT BY time
-        COLUMNS time, bg, Previous(bg) AS lastbg
         WHERE lastbg >= 50 AND bg < 50 OR lastbg < 50 and bg >= 50

     QUERY IN q1